nipy/mindboggle/README.rst

         --ants $ANTS_SUBJECT/antsBrainSegmentation.nii.gz

 ------------------------------------------------------------------------------
-Preprocessing before Mindboggle
+Before running Mindboggle
 ------------------------------------------------------------------------------
-As you may have inferred from the "Running Mindboggle" examples above, Mindboggle currently takes output from
+As you may have inferred from the "Run Mindboggle" examples above, Mindboggle currently takes output from
 `FreeSurfer <http://surfer.nmr.mgh.harvard.edu>`_ (v6 or higher recommended)
 and optionally from `ANTs <http://stnava.github.io/ANTs/>`_